microsoft/TailwindTraders-Website/Source/Tailwind.Traders.Web/Standalone/README.md

 ### MongoDB

 It will create and use a database named `tailwind` and a collection named `cart` to store cart information.
 There's no seeding required.

+## Demo-specific information

+### Changing the image base URL

+This allows you to change the base URL that is returned by the standalone product API.

+Additionally, you can serve product images from the standalone app.
+This can be used to demo migrating product images hosted in the app to Blob Storage and CDN.

+- To change the product images base URL, set the environment variable `ProductImagesUrl`
+- To serve product images from the app itself:
+    - Create a folder named `app_data/productimages`
+    - Upload these images to the folder (use Kudu debug console)
+    - Set `ProductImagesUrl` to `/productimages`

+### Adding debug info to the page

+You can add a debug header to the page.
+The header displays database server information, as well as a short custom text.
+Examples of how this can be used:

+- Display which databases the app is using during a database migration demo
+- Use the custom text to display the region name for an Azure Front Door region failover demo

+To enable the debug header, set `DebugInformation__ShowDebug` to `true`.

+To add custom text, set `DebugInformation__CustomText`.